 As a first step, I prepared the mise en place or the ingredients.
 This included cutting skinless and boneless chicken breasts into 1-inch pieces, cutting the carrots and rutabaga into ¼-inch pieces, and dicing the onion.
 Once everything was assembled, I melted about 2 Tablespoons of unsalted butter in a large Dutch oven over medium heat, and added the chicken.
 I cooked the chicken for about 7 minutes, or until all the pink was gone and the pieces were white.

-I stirred constantly until the mixture was thick and bubbly.
+I stirred constantly until the Chicken Pot Without the Pie mixture was thick and bubbly.
 The reason for stirring constantly is that the Bisto has a tendency to form lumps as the mixture approaches the bubbly stage if it’s not stirred.

-I served the Chicken and Vegetables over white rice with a fresh loaf of French Bread and a chilled Chardonnay.
+I served the Chicken Pot Without the Pie over white rice with a fresh loaf of French Bread and a chilled Chardonnay.
 I froze the leftovers in anticipation of a visit from a tropical system.
 Yum!